wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 };
 ```

-With this state management style, checking your state looks like this:
+With the classic style (large object, many `null` values), your rendering code might look like this.

 ```js
 if (this.state.error) {